sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

     TOTAL               196      0   100%

 Let's take a look at the coverage report.
-On the left, the report shows the name of Django application directory and file being tested.
-Stmts, or code statements, indicate the number of lines of code that could be tested.
-Miss, or Missed lines, indicates the number of lines that are not executed by the unit tests.
-Cover, or Coverage, is the percentage of code covered by the current tests ((Stmts - Miss)/Stmts).
+On the left, the report shows the name of the file being tested. ``Stmts``, or code statements, indicate the number of lines of code that could be tested. ``Miss``, or Missed lines, indicates the number of lines that are not executed by the unit tests. ``Cover``, or Coverage, is the percentage of code covered by the current tests (equivalent to ``(Stmts - Miss)/Stmts``).
 For example, ``myblog/views`` has 6 code statements that can be tested.
 We see that our tests did not miss testing any statements for a Code Coverage of 100%.

 ..
 IMPORTANT::